-I have noticed that, for graphing, the decimal approximations are more useful than the "exact" forms.
-For instance, it is hard to know where "e2.25" should be plotted, but it's easy to find where "9.488" goes (namely, right around 9.5 units above the y-axis).
-So I'll use the "exact" value for my hand-in T-chart, but I'll use the decimal approximation for drawing my graph.
+For graphing, the decimal approximations are more useful than the "exact" forms.
+For instance, it is hard to know where e2.25 should be plotted, but it's easy to find where 9.488 goes (namely, right around 9.5 units above the x-axis).
+So I'll use the "exact" value for my hand-in T-chart, but I'll use the decimal approximations for drawing my graph.

 Note also that I calculated more than just whole-number points.
 The exponential function grows way too fast for me to use a wide range of x-values (I mean, look how big y got when x was only 2).
 Instead, I had to pick some in-between points in order to have enough reasonable dots for my graph.